ddaghlas/Password-Generator/README.md

 To satisfy all of the required client criteria:

-- The password generator includes a button that when clicked, presents the employee with a series of prompts for password criteria.
+- The password generator includes a "Generate a Password" button that when clicked, presents the employee with a series of prompts for password criteria.

-- When the employee is prompted for password criteria, then they are able to select which criteria to include in the password.

-- When the employee is prompted for the length, the length must be at least 8 characters long and no more than 128 characters.
+- When the employee is prompted for the length, the window alert displays that it must be at least 8 characters long and no more than 128 characters.
+The employee then chooses a numerical length (between 8 and 128) that they would like their password to be.

+- If the password criteria is not met, the employee will be prompted with an alert window, stating that the criteria has not been met.

+- When the employee is prompted for password criteria, then they are able to select which criteria to include in the password by clicking OK for yes and CANCEL for no.

 - When the employee is prompted for character types to include, they are able to choose lowercase, uppercase, numeric, and/or special characters.